 You’re probably familiar with the term “crunch the numbers.”
-Well, in a tumultuous industry like construction, it’s all too easy to let crisp, timely financials go soggy with outdated data and flat-out mistakes.
-Here are six common accounting mistakes to avoid.
+Well, in a tumultuous industry like construction, it’s all too easy to let crisp, timely financials go soggy with outdated data and unfortunate mistakes.
+Here are six common accounting issues to avoid.

 For example, if your projects tend to be equipment or material intensive, rather than labor intensive, it may make sense to allocate overhead based on one of those costs or perhaps some blend of direct job costs.
 The key is to develop a method for allocating overhead costs to the jobs that drive them.